Marlboro College followed a calendar of two semesters each year.

 - Student placed on probation for unsatisfactory work on Plan

-Full-time students liable for dismissal but not previously on probation who have made serious efforts to meet their academic responsibilities (e.g., by attending classes regularly, participating constructively, and submitting work as required) are often placed on Guided Probation by faculty vote, rather than dismissed, especially during their first two or three semesters of college work.
+Full-time students liable for dismissal but not previously on probation who made serious efforts to meet their academic responsibilities (e.g., by attending classes regularly, participating constructively, and submitting work as required) were often placed on Guided Probation by faculty vote, rather than dismissed, especially during their first two or three semesters of college work.

 - Regular class attendance

 - Workshops in relevant areas, such as time management, study skills, or note taking

 - Peer tutoring or tutorial help in subject areas

 - Targeted skills training, such as writing, math, or research methods

 - LD testing, if appropriate